EHDS Logical Information Models

 • Discharge Reports

-All models are developed from eHealth Network guidelines and X-eHealth project and refined to be machine-processable and consistenth with eacother.
+All models are developed from eHealth Network guidelines and X-eHealth project and refined to be machine-processable and consistent with eachother.

 Content

-The focus of the guides is logical models in various representations (see How to read this guide).
-While the implementation guide uses HL7 FHIR tooling for publishing, the models themselves are technology-agnostic and they are not coupled with HL7 FHIR resources for data exchange.
+The focus of the guides is logical models in different representations (see How to read this guide).
+While the implementation guide uses HL7 FHIR tooling for publishing, the models themselves are technology-agnostic and they are not tied to HL7 FHIR resources.
 These models can be used for designing services or self-assessing the conformity to future EHDS requirements and recommendations.
+The models represent the requirements for interoperability software component and therefore designed for data exchange.
+They are not covering all details and relationships needed for information system's data base design, logging and provenance requirements, or internal workflows.

 Target audience

-The models are designed for a wider audience than HL7 FHIR implementation guides for data exchange.
+The models are designed for a wider audience than HL7 FHIR implementation guides.
 Within this guide, multiple presentations (including simplified mindmap-like diagrams) are provided to target different readers and their needs.

 The logical information models are useful for: